+The authority to establish Polytechnic policies is delegated to the President by the Red Deer Polytechnic Board of Governors (BP-2 Policy).
 The roles and responsibilities of those involved in the development and management of the various types of policy documents are mandated by the Post-Secondary Learning Act of Alberta.

 President and CEO has approval authority for all policies (academic and administrative) recommended by Academic Council, Service Council, or Deans' Council.
-Board of Governor Policies are not included in the Policies and Procedures Framework.
+Board of Governors' Policies are not included in the Policies and Procedures Framework.